xssed/owlcache/README.md

 }
 ~~~

-## The cluster obtains the Key value(GroupWorkMode is set to owlcache).
+## The cluster obtains the Key value.
 * Suppose there are now three owlcache services: 127.0.0.1: 7721, 127.0.0.1:7723, 127.0.0.1:7725.
 Each service has a data called **Key** called **hello**.